cis-famu/oer-assignment-oer-group-2/Chapter 5.md

 ## A Section Per Topic

 ## Review Questions
+1. A program that tests a function is called a _____ program.
+2. TRUE/FALSE: When using a value-returning function, you must have a return type.
+3. Formal parameters are ______ variables, while actual parameters _____ have to be variables A.) never, always
+B.) sometimes, always
+C.) always do not
+D.) sometimes, never

+Answers 1. driver 2.
+True 3.
+C.) always do not

 ## Summary
   - A function in C++, much like a function in algebra, serves the purpose of computation and with given numbers, the program will use the function to compute values.
-  - Functions, also called modules, are like miniature programs, that enable you to divide a program into manageable tasks.
+  - Functions, also called modules, are like miniature programs that enable you to divide a program into manageable tasks.
   - Pre-defined functions are organized into libraries, and you can call them into your file by using header files such as iostream and cmath
   - Functions purpose also serve to increase the readability of the program by decreasing the complexity of the main
   - User-defined functions are classified into 2 categories: value-returning functions, which have a return type, or void functions, which do not have a return type